mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 ![Configure RDP settings for Azure VM](/media/connect_to_vm_properties.png "Configure RDP settings for Azure VM")

 Once downloaded, locate the .rdp file on your local machine, and double-click to open it.
-Click **connect** and when prompted, enter the credentials you supplied when creating the VM earlier.
+Click **connect** and when prompted, enter the credentials you supplied when creating the VM earlier.  **NOTE**, this should be a **domain account**, which by default, is **hybrid\azureuser**.

+**Username:** hybrid\azureuser
+**Password:** password-you-used-at-VM-deployment-time

 Accept any certificate prompts, and within a few moments, you should be successfully logged into the Windows Server 2019 VM.

 ### Optional - Update your Azure VM ###